heyMP/phys010/the_brain_and_physics.md

 ### The Brain

-Some people believe that intellectual ability is purely genetic or fixed.
+Some people believe that intellectual ability is purely genetic or fixed. asdf

 This is a myth.
 Research now shows that your brain is like a muscle; the more you apply it and struggle, the more it grows.
 People who learn to recognize this fact about their own brain develop a ‘growth mindset’ and are able to persevere and achieve more.